MykalMachon/MykalMachon/README.md

 I'm a `Systems Analyst II` working on the Application Services Team at [UFV](https://ufv.ca).
 I help build, maintain, and support a whole bunch of our web applications, integrations, and internal tools for students, staff, and faculty.

-On the weekend, I take on freelance full-stack web-dev work through [Tinybox](https://tinybox.dev).
+On weekends, I take on freelance full-stack web-dev work through [Tinybox](https://tinybox.dev).

 ### Recent Activity 🚀